 Trazodone and Ambien are two medications approved by the U.S. Food and Drug Administration (FDA).
 Both medicines are used to help people fall asleep.
 Although both medications are used for sleep, they have many differences.

-It would be best to be careful while taking these drugs in combination with other medications.
+It would be best to be careful while taking these drugs and other medications.
 Talk to your doctor if you take any medicine or herbal supplement while on these drugs.

 Dosage consideration of Trazodone and Ambien